ronnyrin/grunt-css-wrap/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ -  0.2.0: Forked to a new home, add better file processing, function can be passed as selector
  -  0.1.3: Fixed wrong dependency for module css-wrap.
  -  0.1.2: Moved business to separate module [css-wrap](https://github.com/benignware/css-wrap)
  -  0.1.1: Updated to enable processing of media queries